erikc2416/LeafLitterMesos/eDNA_ESnT.md

 leaves were isolated from the normal macroinvertebrate communities present in streams.
-For example, in headwater streams treated with insecticide, both the breakdown rate of leaves and FPOM concentrations were significantly reduced.<sup>23</sup> Likewise, excluding shredding invertebrates from the decomposition process with fine-netted bags resulted in higher species richness of aquatic hyphomycetes on the surfaces of oak and larch litter relative to litter in coarsely-netted bags.<sup>53</sup> The exclusion of macroinvertebrates in our study may have impacted eDNA removal by altering the quantity and composition of the leaf biofilms and the state of particulate matter in the water column.
-Since fine particles suspended in the water column alter eDNA removal rates,<sup>54</sup> it is possible that the effect of leaf litter on eDNA removal occurs indirectly over longer time scales by increase in stream FPOM, which later stimulates heterotrophic activity, and , consequently, eDNA removal.
+For example, in headwater streams treated with insecticide, both the breakdown rate of leaves and FPOM concentrations were significantly reduced.(Wallace et al., 1982) Likewise, excluding shredding invertebrates from the decomposition process with fine-netted bags resulted in higher species richness of aquatic hyphomycetes on the surfaces of oak and larch litter relative to litter in coarsely-netted bags.(Bärlocher, 1980) The exclusion of macroinvertebrates in our study may have impacted eDNA removal by altering the quantity and composition of the leaf biofilms and the state of particulate matter in the water column.
+Since fine particles suspended in the water column alter eDNA removal rates,(Brandão-Dias et al., 2023) it is possible that the effect of leaf litter on eDNA removal occurs indirectly over longer time scales by increase in stream FPOM, which later stimulates heterotrophic activity, and , consequently, eDNA removal.
 Given the short time span of our study, this potential long-term effect of leaf litter in streams is understated.

 *4.2 Differences in particle size distribution moderate the effect of